 With four sons all under age 6, Megan and Jon from Shakopee, Minnesota, are well aware of the lifelong need for high-quality medical care for their family.
 Beyond basic health care, they also have to manage their twin boys’ chronic disease every day.

 Four-year-old twins Lincoln and Leland were diagnosed with type 1 diabetes just after their first birthdays.
-Megan and Jon were devastated to learn that the boys would face daily needle pokes and medicine regulation, in addition to running the risk of serious complications related to the disease like kidney failure, blindness, never damage, heart attack and stroke.
+Megan and Jon were devastated to learn that the boys would face daily needle pokes and medicine regulation, in addition to running the risk of serious complications related to the disease like kidney failure, blindness, nerve damage, heart attack and stroke.
 These are hassles that Megan in particular was already deeply aware of since she has type 1 diabetes, too.

 Type 1 diabetes is a 24/7 disease.
 All day, every day, Megan and Jon are tasked with keeping a constant watch on their sons’ blood sugar levels so they don’t get too high or too low.
 They have to adjust medication levels after every meal and snack, and test both boys’ blood sugar levels seven times a day, including the middle of the night.
 The boys’ glucose monitors must be calibrated twice a day for accuracy and moved to a different area of the body every 7-14 days.
 Similarly, their insulin pumps have to be moved every 2-3 days.